wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 https://wpaffiliatemanager.com/screen-shots/

 == Changelog ==

+= 2.6.6 =
+- Affiliate Registration notification email can now be sent to a different email address.
+- Updated the security checks in the plugin settings.

 = 2.6.5 =
 - Added a new text area in the settings to customize the content of the affiliate homepage (shown to a user who is logged in but not an affiliate).